edowne/eDNA-riverfly/README.md

 - "ANALYSIS_PART_1_LOD_LOQ.R": R script for calculating the Limit of Detection and Limit of Quantification, generating the standard/calibration curve and fitting a linear model to it to use for the unknown samples to estimate target DNA concentration based on their Cq.
 - "ANALYSIS_PART_2_qPCR_vs_kick.R": R script for exploring the relationships between the qPCR data and the kick-sampling data, and comparing the three sampling methods.
 - "ANALYSIS_PART_3_Env_vars_Model.R": R script for exploring the environmental variables and fitting a model to predict abundance (kick-sample counts) from qPCR/eDNA data.
+- Also available are the three raw outputs from the qPCR machine, as three files labelled PLATE 1, PLATE 2, and PLATE 3.
+These are .eds files and you will need to have the software "Design & Analysis Software 2.6.0" from Applied Biosystems (Thermo Fisher Scientific) to read these properly.